• Skip to primary navigation

 • 1 teaspoon garlic grated

-• 5 sprigs dried thyme fresh or 2 teaspoon dried
+• 5 sprigs dried thyme fresh or 2 teaspoons dried

 • 2 bay leaves